defnotkevz/zettelkasten/xWord.md

 Turn audio into other forms of content
 Manipulate video content into other types of content

-All Tools Page

-- dashboard has to be redesigned
 - pro mode change to gradient
-- chatsonic ui, ui inspo, want our signature
--

 ## Use Cases